-26 When will the drawdown occur?
+24 When will the drawdown occur?

-The drawdown is planned from fall of 2021 to the end of 2024.
-The reservoir will be dewatered for the duration of construction to protect the work.
-However, the duration of the drawdown should remain the same.
 The reservoir will be dewatered for the duration of construction to protect the work and provide incidental flood protection downstream of Anderson Dam along Coyote Creek.

-Will the drawdown periods also be used to remove sediments that have accumulated in the reservoir?
+25 Will the drawdown periods also be used to remove sediments that have accumulated in the reservoir?